|Click here to become a member

 - Candidates who have shown a commitment to Mount Washington and Duquesne Heights by being involved with, passionate about and aware of community happenings and programs are particularly encouraged to apply.

 In order to fulfill the Board’s role in building a capable Board, the MWCDC, as is true of most non-profits, has a nominating committee.
 Ours is made up of two Board Members and a Member in good standing.
-All candidates who submit a resume and a statement about why they would like to be a board member (one page maximum) to the MWCDC by 4 PM on Friday, August 8, 2017 will be considered as potential candidates by the MWCDC’s nominating committee.
+All candidates who submit a resume and a statement about why they would like to be a board member (one page maximum) to the MWCDC will be considered as potential candidates by the MWCDC’s nominating committee.

-The Nominating Committee will conduct interviews with candidates prior to the September 7th MWCDC Board Meeting and put forward the names of those candidates who best fit the criteria laid out above.
-Board Nominated Candidates will present their views and backgrounds at our Thursday, September 21 Community Forum.
-Elections will be held on Thursday, October 19, 2017.
+The Nominating Committee will conduct interviews with candidates and put forward the names of those candidates who best fit the criteria laid out above.
+Board Nominated Candidates will present their views and backgrounds at our September Community Forum, and elections will be held at the October Community Forum.